bmaunde/guidelines/connector-integration-guide.md

 ### Prerequisites

-Before using the Connector, the following information will need to be registered:
+Before using the Connector, the following information needs to be registered:

 - user’s information
 - user’s systems to be integrated.